The Dark Side of Blue Light: Long-Term Damage Could Lead to Vision Loss and Cataracts

 Blue Light Dangers: Understanding the Risks of Blue Light Exposure

 In recent years, Americans have significantly increased their consumption of digital media.
-A recent study showed people in the U.S. devote more than 10-and-a-half hours to consumption of media every day – and much of that is spent looking at screens.
+A recent study showed people in the U.S. devote more than 10-and-a-half hours to the consumption of media every day – and much of that is spent looking at screens.

 More people are reporting signs of digital eye strain: